-- Features>, comma separated string, required field, specifies the names of the features.
+- <Features>, comma separated string, required field, specifies the names of the features.
 This xml-node accepts the following attribute: - type, required string attribute, the type of provided features.
-Currently only accept 'variable'. - Targets>, comma separated string, required field, contains a comma separated list of the targets.
-Note: Each target is paired with a feature listed in xml node Features>.
+Currently only accept 'variable'. - <Targets>, comma separated string, required field, contains a comma separated list of the targets.
+Note: Each target is paired with a feature listed in xml node <Features>.
 In this case, the number of targets should be equal to the number of features.
 This xml-node accepts the following attribute: - type, required string attribute, the type of provided features.
-Currently only accept 'variable'. - Metric>, string, required field, specifies the Metric name that is defined via Metrics entity.
-In this xml-node, the following xml attributes need to be specified:
+Currently only accept 'variable'. - <multiOutput>, optional string attribute, only used when HistorySet is used as input.
+Defines aggregating of time-dependent metrics' calculations.
+Available options include: mean, max, min, raw_values over the time.
+For example, when 'mean' is used, the metrics' calculations will be averaged over the time.
+When 'raw_values' is used, the full set of metrics' calculations will be dumped.